Course Catalog

 www.gonzaga.starrezhousing.com/StarRezPortalX

-The University operates 22 traditional residential communities, largely devoted to first-, and second-year students.
-These on campus options offer you a variety of housing experiences as you complete your residence requirement.
+The University operates 22 traditional residential communities, largely devoted to first and second-year students.
+These on-campus options offer you a variety of housing experiences as you complete your residence requirement.
 Most students in their third and fourth year live off campus in the surrounding neighborhood.
-A few hundred beds usually exist for a few students wishing to remain on campus after the residence requirement, yet the demand significantly exceeds supply.
-The approximate student population in housing is 3000 students, inclusive of some off- campus spaces.
+A couple hundred beds usually exist for students wishing to remain on campus after the residence requirement, yet the demand significantly exceeds supply.
+The approximate student population in housing is 3000 students, inclusive of some off-campus spaces.

-Residential housing and dining options are open throughout the academic year with the exceptions of Christmas vacation and spring breaks.
-During these times there may be limited service provided.
-Opening and closing dates are published and decimated by various means, including the housing and residence life website, departmental publications, and community meetings.
-As the university may observe and publish various dates of openings and closings of numerous offices, it is important to note only those dates communicated by the Office of Housing and Residence Life pertain to their operation.
+Residential housing and dining options are open throughout the academic year except winter break.
+During winter break there may be limited service provided.
+Opening and closing dates are published and disseminated by various means, including the Housing and Residence Life website, departmental publications, and residential meetings.
+As the university may observe and publish various dates of openings and closings of numerous offices, it is important to note only those dates communicated by the Housing and Residence Life office pertain to their operation.
 You should rely on these dates when making travel and lodging arrangements.
 The university will not be held responsible for expenses incurred by referencing conflicting dates referenced by other offices or departments.

 Living in any residential setting (on or off campus) may present risk to personal property.
 As such, the University does not assume responsibility for the loss or damage of personal property.
-You are encouraged to obtain “Renter’s Insurance”.
-Information from private insurers will be made available during summer communications and will be posted on the department’s website.
-Additionally, a comprehensive list of residential regulations and expectations is published separately in the student
+You are encouraged to obtain “Renter’s Insurance.”
+Additionally, a comprehensive list of residential regulations and expectations is published separately in the student handbook.

 Residence Policies (overview)

 To be eligible for university housing, you must be at least 17 years and 3 months of age prior to the first day of class.
 Students younger than this must reside off-campus with their parent(s) or legally recognized guardian who must be over the age of 21 (typically an immediate family member).
-Exceptions to this policy or special requests, including those of students who are under 21 and unmarried but want to continue living with parent(s) or immediate family members, should be made in writing to the Senior Director of Housing and Residence Life.
+Exceptions to this policy or special requests, including those of students who are under 21 and unmarried but want to continue living with parent(s) or immediate family members, should be submitted on ZagLiving through a Housing Exemption Form, which will be reviewed by the Associate Director for Housing Operations.
 Students who reach the required age for residency after the first day of class may request a housing assignment during term.
 Accommodation of these requests will be honored as appropriate vacancies exist.
-Note, sometimes there is confusion when referencing this residential requirement policy.
-This requirement refers to the actual time a student has attended Gonzaga University and not to their academic standing.
+Note that this requirement refers to the actual time a student has attended Gonzaga University and not to their academic standing.

 Residential Living Application/Agreement

 All students who are required to live in University Housing or who wish to continue in housing after their first and second year must complete and sign a Residential Living Application/Agreement.
-This document serves several purposes: it serves as the room and board contract between the University and the student, and outlines some of the University’s housing policies, and refers students to where they may obtain the rest of the policies regarding on-campus living and expected behaviors, and it provides information on room and damage deposits.
+This document serves several purposes: it serves as the room and board contract between the University and the student; it outlines some of the University’s housing policies; it refers students to where they may obtain the rest of the policies regarding on-campus living and expected behaviors, and it provides information on room and damage deposits.

 Room Reservations

-Room assignments are processed by the Office of Housing and Residence Life.
-As a new student, you will have the opportunity to select the space you live in.
-Students who do not select by the deadline will be assigned a space based on vacancy, and the profile question responses.
-Living-Learning Community housing options are also available each year and these options will be published on the Office of Housing and Residence Life website.
-Living Learning Communities requires supplemental questions on the application to be answered.
+Housing and Residence Life processes room assignments.
+As an incoming student, you will have the opportunity to select the space you want to live in based on application completed by the due date and vacancies during your selection time.
+Students who do not select by the deadline will be assigned a space based on vacancy and the profile question responses.
+Living-Learning Community housing options are also available each year and published on the Housing and Residence Life website.
+Living Learning Communities require a supplemental application.
 Additional information on each Living Learning Community can be found on the website.

-No guarantees can be made to first-year students regarding building, roommate, or Living Learning Community preferences, but all realistic attempts will be made to honor requests.
-Returning residential students are eligible to take part in a sign-up process during the spring semester which allows for selection of specific rooms for the following fall semester.
+No guarantees can be made to first-year students regarding building, roommate, or Living Learning Community preferences, but reasonable attempts will be made to honor requests.
+Returning residential students can participate in a sign-up process during the spring semester which allows selection of specific rooms for the following fall semester.

 Sodexo Zag Dining